-For decades, the prospect of inclusion in ESG indices like the Dow Jones Sustainability Indices has encouraged companies to manage their businesses with various stakeholders and objectives in mind.
+For decades, companies that manage their business with various stakeholders and objectives in mind have been included in ESG indices such as the Dow Jones Sustainability Indices.
 However, these pioneering, best-in-class indices tended to be narrow, including only a small selection of the top ESG performers.
 This presented challenges to individual and institutional investors who were concerned about the risks inherent in highly concentrated portfolios defined by these indices.

 This paper outlines the characteristics of the S&P 500 ESG Index that have appealed to investors, including:

 - The easy-to-understand methodology behind the index;

 - The historically similar risk-adjusted performance profiles of the S&P 500 ESG Index and the S&P 500;

 - How the ESG characteristics of the S&P 500 ESG Index are improved compared with those of the S&P 500; and

 - Specific examples demonstrating how the S&P 500 ESG Index methodology sorts and selects companies.